Nickel aluminide: Ni3Al

-The chief issue with polycrystalline Ni3Al-based alloys is its room-temperature and high-temperature brittleness.
-This brittleness is generally attributed to the inability for dislocations to move in the highly ordered lattices.
-Researchers worked hard to address this brittleness as it greatly reduced the potential structural applications these Ni3Al-based alloys could be used for.
-However, in 1990, it was shown that the introduction of small amount of boron can drastically increase the ductility by suppressing intergranular fracture.
-Once this was addressed focus turned to maximizing the structural properties of the alloy.
-As mentioned, NiAl3-based alloys derive their strength from the formation of γ' precipitates in the γ which strength the alloys through precipitate strengthening.
-In these NiAl3-based alloys the volume fraction of the γ' precipitates is as high as 80%.
-Due to this high volume fraction the evolution of these γ' precipitates during the life cycles of these alloys has been a field of great interest.
-One of the main concerns is the coarsening of these γ' precipitates at high temperature (800 °C to 1000 °C) which greatly reduces the strength of these alloys.
+An important disadvantage of polycrystalline Ni3Al-based alloys are their room-temperature and high-temperature brittleness, which interferes with potential structural applications.
+This brittleness is generally attributed to the inability of dislocations to move in the highly ordered lattices.
+The introduction of small amount of boron can drastically increase the ductility by suppressing intergranular fracture.

+Ni-based superalloys derive their strength from the formation of γ' precipitates (Ni3Al) in the γ phase (Ni) which strengthen the alloys through precipitation hardening.
+In these alloys the volume fraction of the γ' precipitates is as high as 80%.
+Because of this high volume fraction, the evolution of these γ' precipitates during the alloys' life cycles is important: a major concern is the coarsening of these γ' precipitates at high temperature (800 to 1000 °C), which greatly reduces the alloys' strength.
 This coarsening is due to the balance between interfacial and elastic energy in the γ + γ' phase and is generally inevitable over long durations of time.
-Current research has attempted to address this coarsening issue by introducing other elements.
-Elements such as Fe, Cr and Mo have shown to create unique multiphase configurations that can significantly increase NiAl3-based alloys' creep resistance at 1000 °C for 1000 hours.
-This creep resistance is attributed to the formation of inhomogeneous precipitate Cr4.6MoNi2.1 which pins dislocations and prevents further coarsening of the γ' phase.
-This addition of Fe and Cr also drastically increases the weldability of the NiAl3-based alloy which still posed a significant issue for industrial use despite its easy and cost effective production.
-In general, Ni3Al acts as an excellent strengthening precipitate in Ni-based alloys making these materials ideal for high temperature, load bearing applications.
-Further research is being done to address the pitfalls of this material via the incorporation of other elements.
+This coarsening problem is addressed by introducing other elements such as Fe, Cr and Mo, which generate multiphase configurations that can significantly increase the creep resistance.
+This creep resistance is attributed to the formation of inhomogeneous precipitate Cr4.6MoNi2.1, which pins dislocations and prevents further coarsening of the γ' phase.
+The addition of Fe and Cr also drastically increases the weldability of the alloy.